IEI-Integration-Corp-dev/Mustang-F100/README.md

 If you would like to buy FPGA Download Cable kit, please email to online@ieiworld.com or place an order on IEI USA e-shop, thank you.

+# Mustang-F100_Plugin
+Description:This program fix Mustang-F100-A10 can not be recognized in some motherboard's PCIe slot issue.
+(Due to the different of BIOS design)

+# Mustang-F100_MCU_Update
+Description:Tool : Mustang-F100-A10 MCU firmware update tool for users to upadte.
+(Before program execution, please ensure to connect Mustang-F100-A10 micro USB port to host PC)

+# Mustang-F100_MCU_Update/Mustang-F100-R10_MSP430_U65_V1100_A_20200707.txt
+Description:MCU FW: Mustang-F100-A10 MCU firmware update tool for users to upadte.
+(Before program execution, please ensure to connect Mustang-F100-A10 micro USB port to host PC)

 more information https://www.ieiworld.com/tw/product/model.php?II=614